Woodland Park, New Jersey: Local government

 The Borough of Woodland Park was chartered by the State of New Jersey to function under the Faulkner Act (formally known as the Option Municipal Charter Law) within the Small Municipality form of government (Plan C), implemented by direct petition as of January 1, 1967.
 The borough is one of 18 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of the mayor and the borough council, with all positions elected at-large on a partisan basis as part of the November general election.
 The mayor is elected directly by the voters to a three-year term of office.
 The borough council includes six members elected to serve three-year terms on a staggered basis, with elections take place in a three-year cycle, with the mayor elected one year and three council seats up for election in the second and third years in the cycle.
 A government reorganization takes place on January 1 of every year, at which time a mayor-elect or newly elected council members are sworn in.

-As of 2023, the Mayor of Woodland Park is Democrat Keith Kazmark, whose term of office ends December 31, 2023.
-Members of the Woodland Park Borough Council are Michael Sica (D, 2025), Vincent Bennett DeCesare (D, 2024), Tina Gatti (D, 2024), Christine Tiseo (D, 2025), Tracy Kallert (D, 2024), and Sam Yodice Jr. (D, 2025).
+As of 2026, the Mayor of Woodland Park is Democrat Tracy Kallert, whose term of office ends December 31, 2026.
+Members of the Woodland Park Borough Council are Council President Louis Torres (D, 2027), Adam Chaabane (D, 2028), Vincent Bennett DeCesare (D, 2027), Edwin Figueroa (D, 2028), Tina Gatti (D, 2027) and Michael Sica (D, 2028).

 In May 2022, the borough council selected Adam Chaabane from a list of three candidates nominated by the Democratic municipal committee to fill the seat expiring in December 2022 that had been held by Joseph Spinelli who resigned after serving more two decades in office.

-In 2012, Borough resident Matthew La Corte was fined for his planting of a political lawn sign.
-After nationwide backlash towards the borough and a series of court hearings, the borough agreed to drop the case and waive the nearly $24,000 in fines that had accumulated at $100 per day for each day the signs were up.
+In 2012, borough resident Matthew La Corte was fined for his planting of a political lawn sign.
+After a nationwide backlash towards the borough and a series of court hearings, the borough agreed to drop the case and waive the nearly $24,000 in fines that had accumulated at $100 per day for each day the signs were up.